Toto-Kotaro-Tanaka/ms4-eagle-golf/README.md

 ## DEPLOYMENT

 The website of this project requires back-end technologies such as server, application, and database so the website is deployed in [Heroku](https://www.heroku.com/), which is a cloud platform with a service supporting several programming languages, because GitHub can only host a static website.
 Heroku Postgres is used for the database.
-[AWS services](https://aws.amazon.com/), which is also a cloud-based platform, is used to store static files and images as Heroku has *no files system to store new files* [*Reference from Code Institue Slack](https://github.com/Toto-Kotaro-Tanaka/ms4-eagle-golf/blob/master/readme/deployment/reference-aws.png).
+[AWS services](https://aws.amazon.com/), which is also a cloud-based platform, is used to store static files and images as Heroku has [no files system to store new files](https://github.com/Toto-Kotaro-Tanaka/ms4-eagle-golf/blob/master/readme/deployment/reference-aws.png).

 Below are the processes of deploying the website to Heroku and setting up static files & images in AWS.